-ALBANY, N.Y. — A northern New York couple has been arraigned on charges they intended to physically harm or sexually abuse two Amish sisters after kidnapping them from a roadside farm stand.
+ALBANY, N.Y.
+(AP) - A northern New York couple was arraigned late Friday on charges they intended to physically harm or sexually abuse two Amish sisters after abducting them from a roadside farm stand.

 "The suspects agreed to go to the sheriff's office to be interviewed earlier today and they were arrested after those interviews," Rain said.

 More information was expected to be released at a news conference Saturday morning.

 The Associated Press generally does not identify victims of alleged sexual abuse.

 The 7-year-old and 12-year-old vanished Wednesday evening in Oswegatchie, touching off a massive search in the farming community near the Canadian border.

 They turned up safe about 24 hours later at the door of a house 15 miles from where they were taken.
 Hermon is about 13 miles from Oswegatchie.